pspete/psPAS/docs/collections/_commands/Get-PASPlatform.md

 11.4+ can return details of target, dependent, group & rotational group platforms, with additional filters available for target group queries.

 11.1+ can return details of all target platforms.

 Limited filters can be used to retrieve a subset of the platforms For 9.10+, the "PlatformID" parameter is used to retrieve details of a single specified platform from the Vault.

 The output contained under the "Details" property differs depending on which method (9.10+,11.1+ or 11.4+) is used, and which platform type is queried.

-!Note: When specifying PlatformID:
+**Note:** When specifying PlatformID:

-!
-if the platform properties contain a semicolon (';'), the API may not return the complete value.
+- if the platform properties contain a semicolon (';'), the API may not return the complete value.
-!
-noted for ChangeCommand, ReconcileCommand & ConnectionCommand properties
+- noted for ChangeCommand, ReconcileCommand & ConnectionCommand properties

 ## EXAMPLES